patricklafrance/wmfnext-shell/README.md

 > **Warning**
 >
-> It's important to provide memoized render functions to the `useRenderNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache for the same navigation item tree structure.
+> It's important to provide memoized render functions to the `useRenderedNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache for the same navigation item tree structure.

 ### Isolate module failures